manalimatkar/verbinc/README.md

 5. Uncomment Grab Data link from the navigation in index.html
 6. Run "node server" to start server
 7. Open browser and load http://localhost:3000 to load the application.
+8. Click on Get Users Link to get first set of 5000 users insert to your local database.

 ## Authors